RickZee/event-based-processing/processing/README.md

 - The `api` module exposes REST endpoints for event processing.
 - The `int-test` module uses feature files for behavior-driven testing.
 - Use the Gradle wrapper scripts (`gradlew.sh` or `gradlew.bat`) to ensure consistent builds across environments.

----

-For more details, see the documentation in each module or contact the project maintainers.